JetBrains/kotlin-web-site/docs/topics/cross-platform-frameworks.md

 As one of the most popular cross-platform app development frameworks, React Native has a large and strong community of developers who share their technical knowledge.
 Thanks to this community, you can get the support you need when building mobile apps with the framework.

-### Kotlin Multiplatform Mobile
+### Kotlin Multiplatform

-Kotlin Multiplatform Mobile is an SDK developed by JetBrains for creating Android and iOS applications.
+Kotlin Multiplatform is an SDK developed by JetBrains for creating Android and iOS applications.
 It allows you to share common code between the two platforms and write platform-specific code only when it's necessary, for example, when you need to build native UI components or when you are working with platform-specific APIs.

 **Programming language:** Kotlin.